osmosis-labs/docs/developing/cli/install.md

 The minimum recommended specs for running a full osmosisd node is as follows:
 - 8-core (4 physical core), x86_64 architecture processor
-- 32 GB RAM (or equivalent swap file set up); 16 GB also works
+- 32 GB RAM (or equivalent swap file set up)
 - 1 TB of storage space

 You can check if you have enough memory to run osmosisd here: https://quicksync.io/networks/osmosis.html.

-For most devices, not having the above specs is perfectly fine.
-Only around 65GB is required to pruned-sync a fullnode and testing has been done succesfully with a 16GB RAM Macbook Pro.

 ## Quick Start